MakoWish/aduc_for_linux/README.md

 sudo apt install ./aduc-for-linux_<version>_all.deb
 ```

-Using `apt install ./package.deb` is recommended because it automatically resolves required system dependencies.
+Using `apt install ./package.deb` is recommended, because it automatically resolves required system dependencies.
 If you use `dpkg -i` directly and see dependency errors, run:

 ```bash
 sudo apt -f install
 ```

-After install, launch from your desktop menu or run:
+After install, launch from your Application Launcher menu, or run:

 ```bash
 aduc-for-linux